Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: The parton model with quark and hadron masses

 In Fig.~\ref{fig:relNormACOT} we show the size of this relative factor as a function of $x$ for selected $Q$ values.
 For small $x$ and large $Q$ this factor is close to unity, but grows for large $x$ and small $Q$ values where the TMCs are typically substantial.

-\paragraph{Correspondence of the $M/Q$ Powers:} The OPE master equation, Eq.\,\eqref{eq:master_full}, includes higher powers of $(M^2/Q^2)$ which are formally twist-2.
-The source of these terms comes from the intrinsic transverse momentum of the parton~\cite{Ellis:1982cd,Ellis:1982wd}.
-The partonic cross sections are evaluated with parton momenta on-shell, but not collinear with the parent hadron.
-The details are provided in Refs.~\cite{Ellis:1982cd,Ellis:1982wd}, which include the transverse momentum in the description of the partons, [{\it c.f.}, $f(x,k_T^2)$ in Eq.\,(1.22) of Ref.~\cite{Ellis:1982wd}].
-As the transverse momentum is bounded to be of order $M^2$, these contributions give rise to the twist-2 $(M^2/Q^2)$ and $(M^4/Q^4)$ terms of Eq.\,\eqref{eq:master_full}.
-Thus, if the transverse momentum is accounted for in the parton model, one matches the OPE result.
+\paragraph{Correspondence of the $(M/Q)$ powers:} The OPE master equation, Eq.\,\eqref{eq:master_full}, includes higher powers of $(xM^2/Q^2)$, i.e., the $\tilde{h}_i^A$ and $\tilde{g}_2^A$ terms, which are formally twist-2 (leading twist).
+The source of these is the intrinsic transverse momentum of partons $(k_T)$ and manifests through the conservation of momentum~\cite{Ellis:1982cd,Ellis:1982wd}.
+For such configurations, partonic cross sections are evaluated with (initial) parton momenta being on-shell but not collinear with the parent hadron.
+Details are provided in Refs.~\cite{Ellis:1982cd,Ellis:1982wd}, which include the transverse momentum in the description of the partons, [{\it c.f.}, $f(x,k_T^2)$ in Eq.\,(1.22) of Ref.~\cite{Ellis:1982wd}].
+As the transverse momentum is of order $M$, $k_T$-dependent contributions generate the $(M^2/Q^2)$ and $(M^4/Q^4)$ terms of Eq.\,\eqref{eq:master_full}.
+Thus, if the transverse momentum is accounted for in the parton model, one matches the OPE result~\cite{Ellis:1982cd,Ellis:1982wd}.

 \paragraph{Recap:}

 We have derived the structure function results for the parton model using the ACOT formalism in a helicity basis as summarized in Eq.\,\eqref{eq:master_acot}.
 We can obtain a complete correspondence between the parton model and OPE structure function results if i)~we fully account for the hadron mass in the delta function (c.f., Eq.\,\eqref{eq:deltaDecom}), which ensures the relationship between the Bjorken and Nachtmann variables, and ii)~we account for the transverse momentum of the parton (c.f., Ref.~\cite{Ellis:1982wd}).